rikusen0335/Unfrastratable/README.md

 # Unfrastratable
-A wordpress theme using SPA.
+A simple wordpress theme using SPA for blog.
 Make it faster.